-- In Utah, testing for congenital CMV infection was legislatively mandated in 2013 to enable early treatment with hope to mitigate resulting hearing loss
+- In Utah, testing for congenital CMV infection was legislatively mandated in 2013 to enable early treatment to help mitigate the effects of the resulting hearing loss.

-- Evaluate for possibly-linked medical conditions, such as heart arrhythmias, vision problems, and kidney problems.
+- Evaluate for the possibility of linked medical conditions, such as heart arrhythmias, vision problems, and kidney problems.

 Early Hearing Detection and Intervention (AAP)

-Overview of the Early Hearing Detection and Intervention (EHDI) program, including information about EHDI programs, fact sheets, resources and tools, and payment resources; American Academy of Pediatrics and the Early Hearing Detection and Intervention Program.
+Enhances clinical knowledge of the Early Hearing Detection and Intervention (EHDI) program and screening guidelines, and helps to ensure that newborn screening results are communicated to families and reported according to state laws; American Academy of Pediatrics and the Early Hearing Detection and Intervention Program.

-Newborn Hearing Screening - Lost to Follow-Up Considerations (AAP) ( 105 KB)
+Newborn Hearing Screening - Considerations for the Medical Home (AAP) ( 105 KB)

 Outlines specific follow-up and reporting that the medical home should do when a newborn or infant does not pass hearing screening tests; American Academy of Pediatrics.

 Contains information about hearing aid validity verification and genetics, and resources for nurses and midwives; Boys Town National Research Hospital.